patheard/mini-cv/README.md

 https://patheard.github.io/mini-cv/

-# build
+# build and test
-Run the following to setup and build the project:
+Run the following to setup, test and build the project:
 ```bash
 npm install
 npm run build
 ```

-# todo
-1. Add unit tests.